 3. What sets you apart from your competitors in your Industry?

-This question helps you get the perspective of your client and positive selling points which will also help you in designing prototypes.
+This question helps you get the perspective of your prospective clients and positive selling points which will also help you in designing prototypes.

 4. What kind of problems do your targetted group of prospects have that you solve?